anshumaanshankar/aws-dev/1. course fundamentals and AWS accounts/Fundamentals.md

 - IAM users are the only identities that use access keys (roles do not), except for the root user.
 Using these for root though is not advised

-## - credential leak: when both username and password are leaked. username alone is not a leak
+### - credential leak: when both username and password are leaked. username alone is not a leak

+## ACCESSING AWS VIA CLI

+- After installing, we can use the following command to configure a profile:
+    - aws configure --profile *profilename*

+- We can check for any existing s3 buckets in a given profile using the command:
+    - aws s3 ls --profile *profilename*